sreejithr/sreejithr.github.io/_posts/2016-03-21-react-native-android-integration.md

 Here I'll cover:

 * Integrate a React Native based activity into the app.
-* Obtain an optimized, minified production RN bundle to include in your app.
+* Include an optimized, minified production RN bundle.

 ### Create an Android activity